-Pearce Duff were advertising by 1866.
-At this time the firm was based at 42 Long Lane, Borough, London.
+Pearce Duff were advertising their wares by 1866.
+By this time the firm was based at 42 Long Lane, Borough, London.

 The business was relocated to Rouel Road, Bermondsey on the former premises of Young & Co, a glue manufacturer, from 1890.

 In 1914 the partners were Daniel Duff, Mrs Elizabeth Jane Duff (born 1870), Daniel Duff Jr (1879 – 1953), James Thomas Hosking (1856 – 1922) and Leslie George Cockhead (1861 – 1947).
 Nearly 500 people were employed at Rouel Road factory, which spanned five storeys.

 Elizabeth Jane Duff was the granddaughter of William Pearce.

 J T Hosking retired from the partnership in 1916.